Risk Analysis for Startups

 When you pitch your business to investors and capitalists, one of the things that will enter their minds are multiple adverse situations that can significantly impact your business.
 Not only them but your employees would also think the same.
 With a tactical risk management plan, which is possible by a thorough analysis, you can be confident in pitching your product.
 At the same time, you assure your employees of the security of the business.
 When employees feel secure, company morale increases, which boosts productivity.

 Though intricately linked to each other, risk analysis and risk assessment are not the same.

 In a nutshell, risk assessment is a system itself.
 This system includes risk-related processes such as identifying, evaluating, and reporting.
 Risk analysis, on the other hand, is a more specific process within the assessment phase.
 The analysis process focuses more on the quantification of the identified risks.

-Comparing the two, the assessment is the general process of identifying external and internal risks, while the analysis is a step further of the former method.
+Comparing the two, the assessment is the general process of identifying external and internal risks, while the analysis is a step further from the former method.
 The latter combines the probability of the event to happen and its estimated impact.

 There are two types of risk analysis approach: qualitative and quantitative.
 These two approaches are similarly practical depending on the situation and the type of risk identified.
 As a starter, a qualitative approach is more subjective, while the quantitative approach is more objective.
 It is in the business leader’s discretion on what they deem is the best analysis approach to use.

 Qualitative Risk Analysis